How To Dump Your Holding Tanks At Home

 2. Using the CDFJ adapter, connect the macerator pump to the garden hose.

-4. Hook up a fresh water hose to the water inlet on the macerator pump.
+4. Hook up a dedicated water hose to the hose fitting at the discharge of the macerator pump.
 We recommend using a garden hose that is dedicated only to supplying freshwater to black water tanks and other dumping uses.

 5. Plug in your macerator pump, and open your RV’s discharge valve.